brianmallari/brian-mallari.github.io/README.md

+# NOTE: The following content has been automatically generated during the website creation process.
+It will be revised/replaced as the GitHub website develops over time.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/brianmallari/brian-mallari.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.